Ninjago: Skybound: Animation

 The animation for the sixth season was produced at Wil Film ApS in Denmark.

 Direction

-The episodes for the sixth season were directed by Jens Møller, Michael Helmuth Hansen, and Peter Hausner.
+The episodes for the sixth season were directed by Peter Hausner, Michael Helmuth Hansen and Jens Møller.

 Music

 The season was accompanied by the release of a remixed version of The Weekend Whip, the show's official theme song, which is performed by The Fold.
 The remixed song is titled The Pirate Whip.

 Release

 A video clip providing a first look at the season was shown at the Lego Ninjago panel at San Diego Comic-Con in 2015, which was later released online on the Lego YouTube channel.
-The Lego Group teased the storyline for the season on 5 November 2015 with the release of the first official poster that depicted the character Jay battling against the season's antagonists, Nadakhan and his crew of sky pirates.
-An official trailer for the season was released on the Lego YouTube channel on 7 January 2016.
-The season premiered on Cartoon Network on 24 March 2016.
-The rest of the season was released throughout June and July 2016, with the season finale titled The Way Back being released on 15 July of the same year.
+The Lego Group teased the storyline for the season on November 5, 2015 with the release of the first official poster that depicted the character Jay battling against the season's antagonists, Nadakhan and his crew of sky pirates.
+An official trailer for the season was released on the Lego YouTube channel on January 7, 2016.
+The season premiered on Cartoon Network on March 24, 2016.
+The rest of the season was released throughout June and July 2016, with the season finale titled The Way Back being released on July 15 of the same year.